Rifushigi/hypre/README.md

-# Hypertension Prediction API & Streamlit UI
+# Hypertension Prediction App

-A complete solution for hypertension risk prediction using a machine learning model, with both a FastAPI backend and a modern Streamlit web UI.
+A complete solution for hypertension risk prediction using a machine learning model, with both a FastAPI backend (internal) and a modern Streamlit web UI (public).
 The model uses a scikit-learn pipeline with StandardScaler and LogisticRegression, achieving approximately 85.5% accuracy.

 ---

 ## Features

-- **FastAPI Backend**: REST API for single and batch predictions, model info, and health check
+- **Streamlit UI (Public)**: User-friendly web interface for predictions, batch uploads, feature documentation, and result visualization
-- **Streamlit UI**: User-friendly web interface for predictions, batch uploads, feature documentation, and result visualization
+- **FastAPI Backend (Internal)**: REST API for single and batch predictions, model info, and health check (only accessible inside the container)
-- **Docker Support**: Deploy both API and UI with a single Docker image
+- **Docker & Docker Compose**: Run both services together, just like in production
 - **Prediction History**: See all predictions made in your session
 - **Visualizations**: Probability bars and batch histograms for prediction confidence
 - **Comprehensive Feature Documentation**: Sidebar explains all input features